th7mo/th7mo.com/markdown.md

 ###### Heading 6
 ```

+It is good practice (but not required) to have an empty line before a heading.

 ### Text styling
 * Surround text with single asterisks `*` to make text *italic*.
 * Surround text with double asterisks `**` to make text **bold**.